vilmibm/murepl/doc/thoughts.md

 ## Libraries and Tools

-### Trapperkeeper
+### (Trapperkeeper)

+**Until its need is definite, I'm going to hold off on using TK.**

 The various communication mechanisms are exposed as TK services.
 Each gameworld is itself a service that encapsulates game state.
 A service can use multiple communication mechanisms by opting into the ones it wants.

-### Sqlite
+### PostgreSQL

-The gameworld is serialized to a sqlite database.
-User information is stored as encrypted strings which are decrypted post-query.
-SQLite is never directly queried; it is merely cold storage for in memory refs.
+murepl depends on PostgreSQL.
+It uses the JSON datatype to wholly preserve snapshots of the various gameworld atoms.
+User information is stored encrypted and decrypted client side.
+A pruning function deletes atom snapshots older than N days.

 ### core.async

 At its center, murepl uses core.async to handle incoming commands.

+### http-kit

+murepl uses http-kit as its HTTP/ws server.
+It provides the most straightforward, pure clojure implementation of websocket serving.
+I also considered Jetty and Webbit (rejected for being pure java interfaces) as well as aleph (far too generalized/complicated).

-### TODO routing library
+### comidi

-Murepl uses _TODO_ to expose its HTTP API.
+Murepl uses comidi to expose its HTTP/ws API.

 ### Clojail